Atmospheric Science—PhD

 • Instrument development and environmental optics

-• University Professor, Physics
+• University Professor and Associate Chair, Physics

-• Affiliated Professor, Mechanical Engineering - Engineering Mechanics
+• Affiliated Professor, Mechanical and Aerospace Engineering

 Research Interests